Centennial H.S. Students Plan Walkout After Student Receives Anti-Asian Texts

 “They were just telling me that I’m useless and that I’m gonna fail school and my dad should go back to Hong Kong and the whole family can go with it,” she said.

-Anna Yang, Eliana’s mother, says her heart was broken when she saw the messages
+Anna Yang, Elaina’s mother, says her heart was broken when she saw the messages

+“Absolutely disgusting, heartbreaking,” she said.READ MORE: Vaccine Eligibility Expanding To All Minnesotans 16+ Greeted With Varying Emotions

 A recent alumni told us she was also victim to harsh words too.
 Desi Hennagir, a 2019 graduate, told WCCO, “I am very very upset about it.”